 - Strangely handled in A Song of Ice and Fire.
 House Manderly has a resemblance to walruses as their motif, except it's not as spelled out as for some other houses.
 Their male house members tend to resemble walruses, the names they give their children tend to start with W, and the head of their house displays pretty much all the traits accounted for in the Trope description, except he takes a while to truly grow into / display his (oddly enough, heroic) Fat Bastard side.
 One gets the impression that the trope being full at work flies over the head of other characters in-universe, specifically because most people who interact with Manderley's don't seem to be familiar enough with walruses to be able to spell it out for themselves.
 This goes so far that their house sigil doesn't display a Walrus, as it most certainly would as they resemble them more than most other houses resemble their animal motif, but a "merman" instead - and pinnipeds (seals, walruses and such) were the real-life inspiration for tales of merfolk in the first place.

-- Trope Codifier: The Walrus from Through the Looking-Glass's poem "The Walrus and the Carpenter" manipulates a group of oysters into following him so he can eat them.
+- Trope Codifier: The Walrus from Through the Looking Glass's poem "The Walrus and the Carpenter" manipulates a group of oysters into following him so he can eat them.
 In Disney's adaptation, he's even worse.

 - Subverted in Adventures in Wonderland, where walruses are apparently viewed as wicked, malicious creatures — most likely because of the walrus from "The Walrus and the Carpenter" — and thus everyone is appalled when Alice befriends a nice, polite walrus.
 Whether that walrus was an outlier in Wonderland is unrevealed.

 - Club Penguin: Tusk is a massive walrus with ice powers who created an army of snowmen to destroy Sensei and the other penguins.
+He used to be childhood friends with Sensei; but after being trapped within an avalanche as a result of him using most of his power during a sparring match, Tusk became the power-hungry pinniped he is today.

 - Crash Twinsanity: One level has Crash running away from a hungry walrus cook.